 The friend ought to have a name.
 Dorrie…Hector shuffled out hers from the growing stack of correspondence…Dorrie called Harold Pish.
 He saw nothing helpful in it, as to what a man who could earn himself such a nickname might call his bosom chum.

 But, say, John… No. Say just the initial.
 You needn’t worry, as to J.

 I was not, after all, well befriended, as the saying goes.
 (If one did, by any chance.)
 I am quite my old self again, and I thank you for asking to know.
 The cost of things is a concern, as I am not set up stateside in my old line of trade.
 I would be sorry to be in arrears, but I have fallen on this hotel arrangement by charity.

 Hector studied the words of Mr. Carter again, for any other avenue of endearment worth the pursuit.
 Father, I have already written Dorrie with my gratitude, this very morning.
 The shopping bit I hadn’t known.
 Be assured, I will make my own way, as I am able.

 “Making the long story short, Hector was…I read that to you…an orphan.
 He had never met his father, never had a fatherly figure in his life…”

 “No. Not the priests at the orphanage.
 And bear in mind, Hector is an uncaring father himself…he has never seen it done right.
-He begins the writing back and forth with Mr. Carter, calculating, angling to apologize to Harold’s father…for getting into debt, as he gathers.
+He begins the letters back and forth with Mr. Carter, calculating, angling to apologize to Harold’s father.
+For getting into debt.
 For making bad friendships, for not appreciating what his cousin tries to do for him.
-He doesn’t, because he doesn’t have any ear for the filial, understand what he’s setting in motion, pushing himself into this family, promising a reconciliation…with a man who has lived in the hope of it, truthfully.
+He doesn’t, because he doesn’t have an ear for the filial, understand what he’s setting in motion, pushing himself towards Carter, promising a reconciliation…with a man who has lived in the hope of it, more than Hector can know.
 Despite the years he and his son haven’t spoken.”